-Energy: This type includes investments in three energy funds which invest in the debt and equity of energy related companies.
-The fair values of the investments have been determined using the NAV per share of the investments (or its equivalent) of the capital account balance nearest to the balance sheet date, adjusted for subsequent contributions and distributions.
-Energy fund investments undergo annual independent financial statement audits.
+Energy: This type includes investments in three energy funds which invest in the debt and equity of energy-related companies.
 These investments can never be redeemed.
 The nature of these investments is such that distributions are received through the liquidation of underlying assets of the funds.
 These investments are expected to be funded through the fiscal year 2022.

-Farmland: This type includes investments in two wholly owned agriculture funds.
-These two funds are for the purpose of owning and managing real estate property devoted to agricultural use.
-Investment properties include row crops, permanent crops and vegetable crops.
-The fair values of the investments have been determined using the NAV per share of the investments (or its equivalent) of the capital account balance nearest to the balance sheet date, adjusted for subsequent contributions and distributions.
-These investments are funds of one, therefore they can be liquidated at any time.
-Farmland investments undergo annual independent financial statement audits.
+Farmland: This type includes investments of a wholly owned agriculture fund.
+This fund is for the purpose of owning and managing real estate property devoted to agricultural use.
+Investment properties include row crops, permanent crops, and vegetable crops.
+This investment is a fund of one, and therefore can be liquidated at any time.

 Infrastructure (Private): This type includes investments in two open-ended infrastructure funds.
 Investments include electricity generation, transmission, toll roads, pipelines, bridges, and other infrastructure-related assets.
-The fair values of the investments have been determined using the NAV per share of the investments (or its equivalent) of the capital account balance nearest to the balance sheet date, adjusted for subsequent contributions and distributions.
-Infrastructure investments undergo annual independent financial statement audits.
 Funds can be redeemed on a quarterly basis with proper notice.

-(3) FAIR VALUE MEASUREMENTS (Cont.)
+(3) FAIR VALUE MEASUREMENTS (CONT.)

-Private Equity: This type includes investments in 29 private equity funds including two gatekeeper managers who invest on behalf of the Alaska Retirement Management Board.
+Private Equity: This type includes investments in 34 private equity funds including two gatekeeper managers who invest on behalf of the Alaska Retirement Management Board.
 These funds are diversified in various sectors including but not limited to venture capital, acquisitions, debt, and special situations.
-The fair values of the investments have been determined using the NAV per share of the investments (or its equivalent) of the capital account balance nearest to the balance sheet date, adjusted for subsequent contributions and distributions.
-Private equity funds undergo annual independent financial statement audits.
 These investments can never be redeemed.
 The nature of these investments is such that distributions are received through the liquidation of underlying assets of the funds.
-These investments are expected to be funded through the fiscal year 2027.
+These investments are expected to be funded through the fiscal year 2029.

-Real Estate: This type includes investments in 19 real estate funds that invest in primarily in U.S. commercial real estate including value-added, opportunistic and core investments.
-The fair values of the investments have been determined using the NAV per share of the investments (or its equivalent) of the capital account balance nearest to the balance sheet date, adjusted for subsequent contributions and distributions.
-Real estate investments undergo annual independent financial statement audits.
-Three of these funds are funds of one, therefore they can be liquidated at any time.
-For the remaining 16 funds, investments can never be redeemed.
+Real Estate: This type includes investments in 15 real estate funds that invest primarily in U.S. commercial real estate including value-added, opportunistic and core investments.
+Three of these funds are funds of one, and therefore can be liquidated at any time.
+For the remaining 18 funds, investments can never be redeemed.
 The nature of these investments is such that distributions are received through the liquidation of underlying assets of the funds.
-These investments are expected to be funded through the fiscal year 2031.
+These investments are expected to be funded through the fiscal year 2032.